OpenNBS/NoteBlockWorld/web/public/docs/guidelines.md

 ### Your content

-While these aren't strict rules, we encourage you to watch the following suggestions to ensure a better experience for everyone on Note Block World:
+While these aren’t strict rules, we encourage you to watch the following suggestions to ensure a better experience for everyone on Note Block World:

+#### License

+Make sure to pay close attention to the license you’re choosing when you upload a song!
+There are two licenses available:

+- **Standard License**: This license allows Note Block World to host and distribute your song on the website, and for other users to listen to it, but not to download it or use it in their own creations.
+Read our [Terms of Service](/terms) for more information.

+- **Creative Commons Share-Alike License**: This license allows other users to download your song and use it in their own creations, as long as they give you credit and share their work under the same license.
+Check out the [Creative Commons website](https://creativecommons.org/licenses/by-sa/4.0/) for more information.

+We believe choosing an open license is a great way to foster creativity and collaboration in the community.
+However, keep in mind that once you’ve chosen a Creative Commons license, you cannot retroactively revoke the permissions you granted by changing the license to a more restrictive one!

+Make sure to review our [licensing guide](/help/downloading_songs) for more information on the licenses available.

 #### Low-effort content